 If you continue to exceed message sending limits, follow these steps:

 Check your Mail Outbox to see if it contains unsent messages.
 Resend or delete the unsent messages.

-Check for any network monitoring software that may be using your iCloud Mail account to automatically send messages (such as firewalls or internet security software that sends alerts about security issues).
+Check for any network monitoring software that might be using your iCloud Mail account to automatically send messages (like firewalls or internet security software that sends alerts about security issues).

-If you send messages to groups, make sure all email addresses in the group are valid (for example, make sure all email addresses are spelt correctly).
+If you send messages to groups, make sure that all email addresses in the group are valid (for example, make sure that all email addresses are spelled correctly).